Ilaga, Central Papua: Air crash

 In April 2009 a small plane travelling from Mulia (Puncak Jaya Regency) to Ilaga - (Mimika Air Flight 514) - crashed, killing all 10 aboard.
 Recovery operations and identification of remains were carried out from Ilaga, which is the administrative centre of Indonesia's Puncak Regency.

 Outside encounters

 The Western Dani of Ilaga's first extensive contacts with the non-Papuan world began in 1950, when missionaries began to use planes to extend their contacts into the highland areas of the region.
 The region was not entirely "isolated" or "cut-off" from the outside world before the European arrival as is sometimes reported.
 Ilaga traditionally was along the main trade routes from the agricultural highland valleys, whose pigs and farm produce were traded for shells, salt and other goods with coastal tribes.

 The Ilaga area has been at times a center of support for the Free Papua Movement (Organisasi Papua Merdeka, OPM).
 In October 2001 OPM fighters briefly took and held the town from Indonesian forces.

+Administrative area

+Ilaga District is divided into 9 villages, namely: